 Touting an expansive menu with 30 different burgers and 30 different sandwiches, salads, wraps and appetizers, this is a laidback auto-themed spot for lunch.
 The grilled chicken breast sandwich and huge, thick-cut bacon cheeseburger are standouts.

 In addition to great barbecue, Branding Iron has massive baked potatoes loaded with smoked meat, butter, cheese, sour cream, green onions and bacon with their Onion Tumbleweeds.
 Burnt ends, southern-fried catfish, sausage and fried okra — you’re going to want to come hungry!

 One of the most popular picks in Harrisonville for breakfast or lunch, Brickhouse serves a wide range of options like quiches, flatbreads, wraps and paninis, as well as light seasonal salads and soups.
-Grab a latte and stay for a while.
+When it comes to drinks, grab a latte, tea or lemonade and stay a while.